-The widespread popularity of hormone therapy (HT) in the United States is a triumph of marketing over science and advertising over common sense.
-Drug companies and many health care providers view menopause as a disease to be treated — and hormone therapy is a direct response to that misperception.
-The National Women’s Health Network (NWHN) works to challenge this false claim that women’s bodies are somehow deficient at menopause and need replacement hormones to stay healthy.
+The National Women’s Health Network (NWHN) works to challenge the false claim that women’s bodies are somehow deficient at menopause and need replacement hormones to stay healthy.
 Drug companies and many health care providers present menopause as a disease, while it is a completely natural transition.

-For decades, we’ve been told that the use of estrogen alone or the use of estrogen/progestin together will protect women from age-related disorders and help women look and feel younger.
-Despite these claims, there is no valid scientific evidence that estrogen prevents Alzheimer’s disease, incontinence or wrinkles, or improves memory, mood, and energy.
+For decades, we've been told that the use of estrogen alone or the use of estrogen/progestin together will protect women from age-related disorders and help women look and feel younger.
+Despite these claims, there is no valid scientific evidence that estrogen prevents Alzheimer's disease, incontinence or wrinkles, or improves memory, mood, and energy.
 Recent large randomized trials have proven that an estrogen/progestin combination taken every day causes heart attack, blood clots, stroke, breast cancer and makes women feel worse.
-A similar study of estrogen taken alone found comparable results.1,2,3
+A similar study of estrogen taken alone found comparable results.

 There is evidence that taking hormones at menopause reduces the symptoms of the menopausal transition and delays bone loss.
 Estrogen and progestin in combination reduce the risk of fractures and colon cancer, and estrogen alone also reduces the risk of fractures.
 But in the largest and most rigorous study, the risks of the combined hormones outweighed the benefits for healthy women.